tbensky/ProjectClock/readme.md

 # Pendulum

 The pendulum is a yard stick from the hardware store (used for stirring paint).
-The work well, because they'll give your escapement a period of about 1 second, and tend to stay straight.
+They work well, because they'll give your escapement a period of about 1 second, and tend to stay straight.

-To start, on one end drill a 5/16" hole about 1" from the end.
+To start, on one end, drill a 5/16" hole about 1" from the end.
 Use a hand saw to cut a slot from the end of the pendulum to the hole itself, then sand the inner edges of the slot a bit to give it some width, as shown here

 ![escape_and_anchor](https://github.com/tbensky/ProjectClock/blob/main/Pics/clamp_end.jpg)